Big Pigeon - Pottawattamie County, Iowa

 1. In August 1944, advancing Soviet troops entered Romania from the east.

-2. After a coup in Romania, the Romanian Army switched sides, from the Third Reich to the Soviet Union.
+2. After a coup in Romania, the Romanian Army switched sides, from the Axis to the Soviet Union.

 3. The combined Soviet and Romanian forces moved west into Bulgaria and Yugoslavia.